user823/Sophie/tools/README.md

-This directory used to store tools supporting this project.
+This directoxf used to store tools supporting this project.

 Tools including: